Onion Creek Ranch, Lohn, Texas

 CHOOSE YOUR GOALS AND MENTORS CAREFULLY

-Every goat rancher needs to set goals and put into place management policies that can realistically permit achievement of those goals.
-Circumstances that need to be evaluated and re-evaluated at regular intervals include the availability and suitability of land (quantity of acreage and type of forage/pasture); pens, fencing, cross-fencing, and other facilities in existence or that must be constructed; the number of goats being raised; the climatic conditions in which the goats are living; the amount of money available to spend on the goat-raising venture; the availability of a market for the animals being raised; and a host of other items not cited herein.
+To be a successful goat raiser, you must set goals and adopt management practices that can realistically allow you to achieve them.
+Constantly re-evaluate the amount and quality of your acreage, including type of forage/browse/pasture; pens, fencing, cross-fencing, and other facilities in existence or that must be constructed; the number of goats you are raising on that land; the climatic conditions in which the goats are living; the amount of money available to spend on the goat-raising venture; and the availability of a market for the animals being raised.
 If you don't understand the terminology or the importance of items mentioned here, that should be a *red light* for you to stop and learn more before investing money in goats.

-There are abundant websites and discussion groups on the Internet that give out information about raising goats.
+There are many websites and discussion groups on the Internet that provide information about raising goats.
 Do not assume that all are equal.
-Some of the advice is incorrect and possibly dangerous to your goats.
-I have seen messages that recommend doing everything from giving CD/T injections to kids at birth (won't help - kids don't have an up-and-running immune system of their own at birth but instead operate off their mother's transferred-via-milk immunity for weeks) to giving an oxytocin injection to a doe if she has not passed her afterbirth within an hour of kidding (this is unnecessary and possibly harmful - a placenta is not considered "retained" until 12 hours after kidding, per Dr. Mary Smith in GOAT MEDICINE).
-Each of these recommendations is a waste of money and time.
-What they have in common, however, is that both items of advice were offered over the Internet as accurate by people who raise goats -- and the information is wrong.
+Some of the advice is incorrect and sometimes dangerous to your goats.
+I have seen recommendations to give CD/T injections to kids at birth (won't help - newborns don't have an up-and-running immune system but instead operate off their mother's transferred-via-milk immunity for weeks) to giving an oxytocin injection to a doe if she has not passed her afterbirth within an hour of kidding (unnecessary and possibly harmful - a placenta is not considered "retained" until 24 hours after kidding) to other advice that is probably going to kill the goat (how to feed bottle babies comes to mind).
+Just because someone raises goats doesn't mean they know what they are doing.

-Sad to say, this even extends to a few of the university and other professional-level sites.
+Unfortunately, some of this bad information also comes from a few university and other professional-level sites.
 Some years ago, a goat vet at Texas A&M's Large Animal Clinic told me that "you folks in the field often know more practical information about raising goats than we do" and she made an effort to interact with people who are on the front line of raising goats on a day-to-day basis.
 The meat-goat industry, both organizationally and informationally, is in its infancy in the United States.
 We need to share information with each other, but we must be sure that what we say is accurate before we present it as such.
-Producers who have "been there, done that" can be helpful to the rest of us by telling us of their experiences.
+Producers who have "been there, done that" can be helpful to the rest of us by sharing their experiences.
 Learn from those who have experience that you don't have; don't waste time "reinventing the wheel."
+Make sure the information you are being given is accurate.
+Ask WHY, even when dealing with veternarians.
+Few vets have a working knowledge of goats.

-Folks, you can over-manage and over-medicate your goats.
-If you have any desire whatsoever to make a profit by raising goats, you cannot waste time and money on unnecessary or unproductive activities.
+You can over-manage and over-medicate your goats.
+If you desire to make a profit raising goats, you cannot waste time and money on unnecessary or unproductive activities.
 If you care about the health of your animals, which I believe most of us do, you can do harm by over-medicating and over-managing.
 A goat needs a healthy immune system in order to survive and thrive.
 A healthy immune system is predicated on there being some challenge to it environmentally in order to cause that immune system to be stimulated to produce antibodies that protect the goat.

-Before accepting advice on how to raise, feed, and otherwise care for your goats, check out the person giving the advice.
-Find out if he/she is successfully raising goats.
+Before accepting advice on how to raise, feed, and otherwise care for your goats, find out if the person giving the advice is successfully raising goats.
 Learn about his/her background.
-Successful people will always have a few detractors, so use your good judgement when making your evaluations.
-Be suspicious of anyone who constantly speaks negatively of specific individuals and their animals.
-Responsible and respectable producers do not disparage other goat raisers as a matter of proper conduct and ethics, and they don't have time to be caught up in such bilge.
+Successful people always have detractors, so use your good judgement and common sense when making your evaluations.
+Be suspicious of anyone who constantly speaks negatively of specific individuals and their animals unless they have provable facts to back up their statements.
+Responsible successful producers don't have time for non-productive behavior.

 Raising meat goats is a wonderful adventure and can be an excellent business.
-Use good judgement in all aspects of your goat-ranching venture and you will enjoy it and make money at the same time.
+Use common sense and good judgement in all aspects of your goat-ranching venture; you will enjoy it and make money at the same time.

 Meat Goat Mania